brownplt/iticse-in-flow-2014/report/sections/feedback.md

-Any use of peer-review must choose whether to include any grading or feedback on the review contents.
+Any use of peer-review must choose whether to include any grading or feedback on the contents of reviews themselves.
 We use the term _meta-review_ to refer to any feedback on a review (because feedback can be considered a review of a review).
 Feedback can take many forms: the author who received a review could report on whether the review was constructive